FrankVerdi/PypeIt/doc/governance.rst

 Project Committees and Team Roles
 ---------------------------------

-PypeIt's governance model establishes the following committees and team roles, further defined below.
+The PypeIt governance model establishes the following committees and team roles, as defined by this section.
 The process of appointing each role is discussed :ref:`below<governance-appointments>`.

 - :ref:`Coordination Committee<governance-coordination>`: Provides overall
-  project management and coordinates development efforts by setting goals and milestones based on community input.
+  project management and coordinates development efforts by setting goals and milestones that incorporate community input.

-- :ref:`Advisory Council<governance-advisory>`: A self-governing body that
+- :ref:`Advisory Council<governance-advisory>`: A self-governing body that, in
-  provides outward-focused reviews of PypeIt's impact and success, as needed to ensure PypeIt is able to meet the needs of the larger astronomy community.
+  part, provides outward-focused reviews of PypeIt's impact and success, as needed to ensure PypeIt is able to meet the needs of the larger astronomy community.
+See their full charter :ref:`here<advisory-council-charter>`.

 - :ref:`PypeIt Maintainers<governance-maintain>`: Individuals with write access
   to the main repository that supervise and contribute to code development.